verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 </div>
 {{< /clipboard >}}

-This `ServiceMonitor` assumes OpenSearch is running in the Istio mesh.
-If OpenSearch is not in the Istio mesh, then remove the `tlsConfig` and change the `scheme` to `http`.

 ## Fluent Operator
-To push the logs from the fluent-bit to OpenSearch, you need to create OpenSearch User that has access to push the logs.
+To push the logs from the Fluent Bit to OpenSearch, you need to create OpenSearch User that has access to push the logs.

 ### Create OpenSearch Role with Access to Push Logs